Box Inc rejects Starboard's allegations made against company's board

 Ever since, the hedge fund has been pushing Box to bring changes to its board.

-Last month, Starboard asked for access to Box’s books and records to check for any potential breach of fiduciary duties by board members in connection with the company’s review of strategic options, particularly its $500 million investment deal with private equity firm KKR & Co in April.
+Last month, Starboard asked for access to Box's books and records to check for any potential breach of fiduciary duties by board members in connection with the company's review of strategic options, particularly its $500 million investment deal with private equity firm KKR & Co (KKR.N) in April. read more

 The KKR deal marked an end to Box's strategic review.